top of page

 Session Etiquette

-First, make sure your instrument is in tune – there are side rooms to do this away from the group (or do it in between tunes/songs, not during them)
+First thing is to make sure your instrument is in tune – there are side rooms to do this away from the group, or do it in between tunes/songs but not during them.

-There are a number of sets of tunes we play regularly, and we will go directly from one to the next.
-If the group finishes playing and you know another tune that follows on naturally, then launch into your tune.
+Tunes are mostly arranged in sets (typically 2 or 3 tunes to a set).
+The idea is to play smoothly from one tune to the next.
+If the group finishes playing and you know another tune that follows on naturally, then launch into that tune.

 If you’re introducing a new tune, tell us the key and tune type (eg. a jig in D).
-You may hand around copies of the sheet music (with chords), although learning by ear is the preferred approach and this does take some time and practice.
+You may hand around copies of the sheet music (with chords), although learning by ear is the preferred approach though this does take some time and practice.
+Even better, send the sheet music with chords to Simon at least a week before the session and it will be available to everyone for download from the webpage before they come.

 Simon Leverton